Executive Advisory Board

 Mr. Kerik is a 5th Degree Master Instructor in the martial arts, studying both Korean and Japanese Karate.
-He holds a B.S. in Social Theory, Social Structure and Change from the State University of New York (ESC), has attended the John F. Kennedy School of Government's Leadership Program for the 21st Century at Harvard University, and is the bestselling author of "The Lost Son: A Life in Pursuit of Justice" and "The Grave Above the Grave".
+He holds a B.S. in Social Theory, Social Structure and Change from the State University of New York (ESC), and has attended the John F. Kennedy School of Government's Leadership Program for the 21st Century at Harvard University.
+Mr. Kerik is the bestselling author of "The Lost Son: A Life in Pursuit of Justice" and "The Grave Above the Grave".

 On December 3, 2004, President George W. Bush nominated Mr. Kerik as Secretary of the U.S. Department of Homeland Security.
 One week later, Mr. Kerik withdrew his name from consideration, after admitting that he failed to pay payroll tax for his children’s nanny.